anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Acts 3.12-19** continues the series in Acts, and explains (as in the following week) that the lame man was enabled to walk through faith in the name of Jesus, 'whom God raised from the dead', and calls for repentance. **Psalm 4** says, 'when I call upon the Lord, he will hear me'.
-* **1 John 3.1-7** continues the series in 1 John, and speaks of being 'children of God' and being people who 'purify themselves'.
+* **1 John 3.1-7** continues the series in 1 John, and speaks of being 'children of God' and being people who 'purify themselves' (repentance).
 * **Luke 24.36b-48** has the risen Jesus opening the minds of his disciples 'to understand the scriptures', and saying, 'Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name' (with 'name' and repentance providing connections with the reading from Acts).

 Year C